Bavaria statue: Renovation

 An investigation of the Bavaria statue by experts revealed such serious damage that the statue had to be closed to visitors in 2001.
 In all, over 30 separate flaws were detected.

-In the course of the renovation work which was immediately initiated and cost some one million euro, the raised arm was stabilized and the entire outside surface was cleaned, polished and sealed.
+In the course of the renovation work which was immediately initiated and cost some one million euros, the raised arm was stabilized and the entire outside surface was cleaned, polished and sealed.
 A completely new inner circular stairway was built.

 In order to help finance the renovation work, replicas in various scales were made based on the one model which had been produced by Schwanthaler, the tip of the small finger, including one that could be used as a drinking vessel, as well as other objects of craftsmanship, all of which, as well as a publication, were sold.
 Work on the statue continued until the beginning of the Oktoberfest in September 2002.

-During the entire period of repair the statue was hidden under a scaffold, whose outside surfaces were made available for advertising.
+During the entire period of repair, the statue was hidden under a scaffold, whose outside surfaces were made available for advertising.
 The base of the statue was not renovated at the time and continues to be in need of repair.